ancantu/SCICLD2019/docs/LSworflow2_JWS.md

 ![Alt text](https://raw.githubusercontent.com/wonaya/test/master/image2.png)
 ![Alt text](https://raw.githubusercontent.com/wonaya/test/master/image3.png)

 Transcriptome studies often give high-impact results as it describes status of cells in different conditions in context of expression levels.
-Here are some examples of these in Science, Nature and Cell (Impact Factor 34.661, 38.138, 28.710 respectively)
+Here are some examples of these in Science, Nature and Cell (Impact Factor 34.661, 38.138, 28.710 respectively).

+More recent development of <b>Single-cell RNA-seq</b> giving cell to cell variation of expression levels and single out rare cell types instead of averaging values from millions of different cells.

 #### b.
 Scientific background
 The pipeline uses Next-generation sequencing RNA-seq data to as a raw input.
 These are prepared by (experimental workflow).